-Like people, constipation is often a side effect of many conventional drugs.
-Sometimes, particularly in emergency situations, the medication must be administered without much time to prepare.
-However, if your cat has a planned surgery or you know that they are due for a specific medication that causes constipation, there are ways to prevent stomach distress.
-Adding in a fiber supplement is a great way to ensure that the medication won't cause intestinal blockage.
+For people, certain medications, like opioids, can cause constipation; this can happen in cats, too.
+Sometimes, particularly in emergency situations, medication must be administered without much time to prepare.
+However, if your cat has a planned surgery or you know that they need a specific medication that causes constipation, you can plan ahead to prevent the constipation, for example by adding in a fiber supplement.
 (More on supplements in a moment!)

 Prostate Inflammation and Abscessation

-We feel it is important to mention that a symptom of constipation, painful defecation, may also be a symptom of another form of distress, including arthritis or a fracture in the hind limbs or pelvis.
-Painful defecation can also cause the cat to avoid using the bathroom, thus resulting in the development of constipation or worsening stomach issues.
+Painful defecation, while a symptom of constipation, may also be a symptom of other pain conditions like arthritis or a pelvic fracture.
+Painful defecation can make a cat avoid using the bathroom, resulting in constipation or worsening GI issues.

 Orthopedic Problems or Neurologic Disorders